rcrderby/crg-container/README.md

 ### 3. Download the the CRG Container Git Repository

-The [crg-container](https://github.com/timothyhull/crg-container "crg-container GitHub Repository") Git repository contains the Docker and Docker Compose configuration that automate running CRG in a Container.
+The [CRG Container](https://github.com/timothyhull/crg-container "CRG Container GitHub Repository") Git repository contains the Docker and Docker Compose configuration that automate running CRG in a Container.
 You need to download a copy of the repository files to your computer running Docker Desktop.

 <details>
   <summary>
-    Option 1 - Download and extract the latest <strong>crg-container</strong> release:
+    Option 1 - Download and extract the latest <strong>CRG Container</strong> release:
   </summary>

-1. Navigate to the [crg-container Releases](https://github.com/timothyhull/crg-container/releases "crg-container Releases") page.
+1. Navigate to the [CRG Container Releases](https://github.com/timothyhull/crg-container/releases "CRG Container Releases") page.
 2. Locate the `Assets` section of the page to find the latest release and click on `Source code (zip)` or `Source code (tar.gz)` to download a compressed copy of the repository files.
 3. Extract the compressed file to create a folder named `crg-container` that contains the repository files.